Telling the Story of America to Americans

 Greg

 Greg grew up in WI and MN.
-He played hockey his whole life (Dad built hockey rink in backyard) and was a very serious cyclist competing against the likes of Lance Armstrong.
+He played hockey his whole life (his Dad built a hockey rink in his backyard) and was a very serious cyclist competing against the likes of Lance Armstrong.
 He got kicked out of his first two colleges because he chose to spend his time in the weight room rather than the classroom.
-After attending the American Academy of Dramatic Arts in NYC and becoming a member of the National Shakespeare Co. in NY, he moved to Los Angeles with 8 of his acting friends from MN who were picked up by the same manager and talent agent (Endeavor).
+After attending the American Academy of Dramatic Arts in NYC, and becoming a member of the National Shakespeare Co. in NY, he moved to Los Angeles with 8 of his acting friends from MN who were picked up by the same manager and talent agent (Endeavor).
 Two of the eight became movie stars: Josh Hartnett and Amy Adams.
 Greg decided to go back to college and got his BA and MA in History with his focus in Communism.
 Meanwhile, he trained under UFC Heavyweight Champion Bas Rutten for three years and then became an avid CrossFit lover.
-Greg loves his wife and six girls, but most of all, Jesus.
+Greg loves his wife and seven girls, but most of all, Jesus.

 Lee